Creating Neurodiversity-Affirming Classrooms: Inclusive Strategies to Support Neurodivergent Students

 Such biases can compel neurodivergent students to mask their traits, leading to exhaustion and mental fatigue.

 Moreover, many also find the accommodation process at schools to be complex and inflexible.
-Some schools may require an official diagnosis for accommodations, which can be time-consuming and costly, creating further barriers.
+Some require an official diagnosis for accommodations, which can be time-consuming and costly, creating further barriers.

 Neurodiversity is a vital aspect of overall classroom diversity.
 A neurodiversity-affirming approach underscores the values of various brain functioning differences.